-Art in Portugal: the Gothic-Manueline and the affirmation of Renaissance new trends
+Art in Portugal: The Gothic-Manueline and the Renaissance new trends

-The Renaissance is a contemporary phenomenon of the Portuguese Discoveries and it's development was in close connection with the overseas Portuguese enterprise.
+In Portugal, the Renaissance developed in close connection with the overseas Portuguese enterprise.

-Renaissance art arrives late in Portugal and in the beginning, only through decorative elements associated with the late Gothic structures.
-In Portugal this style has developed its own ornamental characteristics, referred to as Manueline or Gothic-Manueline.
+Renaissance art arrives late in Portugal, mainly through decorative elements associated with the late Gothic structures that in Portugal developed its own ornamental characteristics, referred to as Manueline or Gothic-Manueline.

-The exoticism that transpires in the representation of animals, plants and strange beings, in which some wished to see the specificity of the Portuguese Manuelino, appear sporadically.
+The exotic representation of animals, plants and strange beings, regarded by some experts as the specificity of the Portuguese Manueline, appear sporadically.

-Its main significance is the search for different and new motives in the nationalist claim to distinguish itself from foreign models, showing elements that were part of everyday life of travel and civilizational encounters in the Portuguese Empire.
+The main significance is the search for different and new motives in the nationalist claim to distinguish itself from foreign models, showing elements that were part of everyday life of travel and civilizational encounters around the Portuguese Empire.

-Moreover the fact that the Gothic Manueline has developed, often under the tutelage of the crown explains the use of decorative elements associated with the objective of the exaltation of the divine right monarchy, as the armillary sphere, or the deep mystical sense emanating from the sacred images, particularly of the Virgin, converted by King Manuel I in a sort of royal symbol.
+Moreover the fact that the Gothic Manueline developed under the tutelage of the crown, explains the use of decorative elements associated with the exaltation of divine right monarchy, as the armillary sphere, or the deep mystical sense emanating from the sacred images, particularly the Virgin, converted by King Manuel I in a sort of royal symbol.

-The art of the Renaissance entered in Portugal with ornamental shapes associated with the architecture of the last phase of Gothic.
-Renaissance decorative arabesques, grotesques, medallions, appear to decorate architectural forms essentially Gothics.
+The Renaissance art entered the country with ornamental shapes associated with the last phase of Gothic architecture as decorative arabesques, grotesques or medallions.

-The Manueline keeps the structure of buildings free of unnecessary ornamentation: the exterior or interior walls are usually bare, focusing on the decoration of certain structural components such as windows, doorways , triumphal arches, ceilings, domes , pillars and columns, arches, ribs (warheads, lierne and terceletes), friezes , cornices , parapets (as in Jeronimos) buttresses and also tombs, fountains, cruises..
+The Manueline keeps the structure of buildings free of unnecessary ornamentation.
+The exterior or interior walls are usually bare, focusing on the decoration of certain structural components such as windows, doorways , triumphal arches, ceilings, domes , pillars and columns, arches, ribs (warheads, lierne and terceletes), friezes , cornices , parapets (as in Jeronimos) buttresses and also tombs, fountains and cruises.

-The highlight is to the Church of Nossa Senhora da Conceição (1547), in Tomar, by João de Castilho (1490-1151), and the palace of Quinta da Bacalhoa (c.1540) in Azeitão, attributed to Diego de Torralva, also author of the main cloister of the Convento de Cristo in Tomar.
+Highlights go to the Church of Nossa Senhora da Conceição (1547), in Tomar, by João de Castilho (1490-1151), and the palace of Quinta da Bacalhoa (c.1540) in Azeitão, attributed to Diego de Torralva, who also created the main cloister of the Convent of Christ, in Tomar.

-Although it is primarily ornamental, the Manueline is also characterized by the application of certain technical formulas of height, such as ribbed vaulting from corbels .
+Although it is primarily ornamental, the Manueline is also characterized by certain technical formulas of height, such as ribbed corbel vaults.

-The Portuguese Renaissance sculpture art focused mainly on altarpieces (structures of stone or wood, ornamented, rising on the back of the altar, which usually contains a religious painting), images of saints and tombs where it can be seen two of its key characteristics: the proportion and realism.
+The Portuguese Renaissance sculpture art focused mainly on altarpieces (ornamented structures of stone or wood, rising on the back of the altar, which usually contains a religious painting) and images of saints and tombs where it can be seen two of its key characteristics: proportion and realism.

-Among the most important authors, the highlight will be two great foreign artists who left a vast and valuable work: Nicholas Chanterenne (1517-1551), who worked in Jeronimos, the Monastery of Santa Cruz in Coimbra, at the Church of S. Marcos in Tentúgal, in the chapel of Pena in Sintra, and John of Rouen (between 1528 and 1580), author of numerous works, such as the Cloister of the Monastery of Santa Cruz in Coimbra and reredos of the altar of the church of Our Lady of Mercy in Varziela.
+Among the most important authors are two great foreign artists who left a vast and valuable work: Nicholas Chanterenne (1517-1551), who worked in Jeronimos, at the Monastery of Santa Cruz in Coimbra, at the Church of S. Marcos in Tentúgal, at the chapel of Pena in Sintra, and John of Rouen (between 1528 and 1580), author of numerous works, such as the Cloister of the Monastery of Santa Cruz in Coimbra and the altar reredos of the church of Our Lady of Mercy in Varziela.

-In painting, the Renaissance influence was felt mainly by the Flemish school, thanks to works imported from Flanders and the presence of painters from this region of Europe.
-This influence is revealed in the conception of space, employment of motives in the ornamentation of Renaissance architecture in furniture, various objects and the realism of the representation of the human figure and nature.
+The Renaissance influence, in painting, was felt mainly through the Flemish school, thanks to works imported from Flanders and the presence of painters from this region of Europe.
+This influence is revealed in the conception of space, in the employment of Renaissance architectural ornamentation in furniture or other objects and through the realism of representation of the human figure and nature.

-The Polyptych (altarpiece consisting of several panels), Saint Vincent, attributed to Nuno Gonçalves, an emblematic work of Portuguese painting, is a great "picture" of Quattrocento society, marking a break with the rigid schedules and revealing a Gothic plastic sensibility precursory of Renaissance art.
-Around the idealized figure of S.Vicente, we can see fishermen, monks, knights, royals, probably the King D. Afonso V himself and other characters of the society at that time portrayed with realism.
+One of the most important works is the Saint Vincent Polyptych (altarpiece consisting of several panels) attributed to Nuno Gonçalves.
+This is an emblematic work of Portuguese painting, being a great "picture" of Quattrocento society, that mark a break with the rigid schedules and reveal a Gothic plastic sensibility precursory of Renaissance art.
+Around the idealized figure of S.Vicente, we can see fishermen, monks, knights, royals, probably the King D. Afonso V himself and other society characters portrayed with realism.

-Jorge Alfonso (c.1475-1540), who distinguished himself in London in the reigns of King Manuel I and John III, was one of the artists who gathered this influence, which has also been felt in other parts of the country, particularly in Viseu, a city that was connected to Vasco Fernandes, better known as Grão Vasco (1480-1543).
-His work, though influenced by Flemish, painting presents a great expressive force and originality in the represented figures.
+Jorge Alfonso (c.1475-1540), who distinguished himself in London during the reigns of King Manuel I and John III, was one of the artists who gathered the Flemish influence, which has also been felt in other parts of the country, particularly in Viseu, a city that was connected to Vasco Fernandes, better known as Grão Vasco (1480-1543).
+His work, though influenced by Flemish painting, show an expressive force and originality in the represented figures.